eurofurence/ef-app_react-native/CONTRIBUTING.md

 After that you can run `bun i && bun start` to get started.
 A webpage will pop up that lets you interact with the app.
 The Metro bundler will point out what to do next.

-To run this app on a device or emulator you will need the Expo GO app.
+To run this app on a device, you can use either `bun ios` for iOS, or `bun android` for android.

 ### Code Standards